 The natural candidate is the statement that every presheaf is a colimit of representables which may be stated as

 where denotes the Yoneda embedding.
-In module language (…I forget which entry gives the discussion of this…) this reads
+In module language, using the tensor product of functors, this reads

 This statement we call the co-Yoneda lemma.